jusec-code/django-docker/README.md

 # Django Docker Environment

-This repository sets up a Docker environment for an existing Django project.
+This repository sets up a Docker environment for an existing Django project or a new one.
 It allows you to continue coding and developing your Django application within a containerized setup.

 ## Getting Started